 - Color and wear a paper sunflower crown or tiara.

-Help your kids understand what the solstice is all about with any of these beautiful books about the summer solstice.
+Help children understand what the solstice is all about with the books on the list below.
+These beautiful books about the summer solstice for kids are a great way to share the significance of seasonal changes.
 A few options are listed below:

 - Under Alaska’s Midnight Sun